Please refer to tickets for times and dates|

 This is a fast paced class.
 Take welding for noobs before taking any TIG instruction.

-Until you have welded for at least a few hours, or, more realistically, about 50 hours, your brain is not very good at processing, (seeing) the arc, and this will make your first TIG experiance a bit like trying to thread a needle while wearing mittens and riding a horse.
-We do not consider this to be best practice.
+Until you have welded for at least a few hours, or, more realistically, about 50 hours, your brain is not very good at processing, (seeing) the arc, and this will make your first TIG experiance a bit like eating sixteen ice-cream sandwiches consecutively before attempting to speak Polish, Urdu, or Madaklashti, meaning, clumsy at best.

 MIG (aka wire feed, GMAW, FCAW, wire -feed) is much easier to learn, please start with MIG.
 It is fair to say that if MIG is a car, TIG (GTAW, or Tungsten Arc Welding) is more like operating a commercial airplane.

-If you enjoy dragging very heavy things, like a disabled soviet tank, uphill, we applaud your unrelenting drive to do it the hardest possible way and invite you to try TIG without prior welding experience, because suffering will always have merit.
+If you like to floss with a cactus, or have a hobby of shark-petting we applaud your unrelenting commitment to unmitigated difficulty, and we invite you to try TIG without prior welding experience, because suffering will always have merit.
 We offer private instruction for this kind of experience, for to truly suffer, you must be alone...

 We teach TIG in a sequence of three classes in a total of nine hours.
 We teach with the expectation that you will learn the concepts needed to guide your further development.
 We can equip you with what you need to know, it will still take considerable practice before your hands can do what you brain is instucting them to do.
-Think of it like learning to draw an egg.
 It requires fine motor skills and practice, and expletives, and practice.
+It truly requires some patience.

 Women typically excel at TIG welding as they often have superior fine motor skills.